Skip to main content

 Diversifying Your Middle School ELA Curriculum: Incorporating Black History & Black Literature

 Looking for some fresh ideas for your Black History middle school ELA curriculum?
 I'm excited to share some of my ideas with you!
-Black History Month is traditionally celebrated around the U.S. throughout the month of February.
-It's also best practice to incorporate African Amer…
+Black History Month is traditionally celebrated around the U.S. throughout the month of February, BUT it is also best practice to incorporate African Ame…

 Middle School ELA Classroom Routines: Creating and Using a Daily Routines Checklist